wp-plugins/quick-contact-form/readme.txt

 == Changelog ==

+= 6.8.3 =
+*   Added styling options for the Error messages
+*   Fixed line height bug (that has been buggin me for ages)
+*   Fixed validation error on selector fields

+= 6.8.2 =
+*   Added error message styles
+*   fixed broken link to CSS editor

 = 6.8.1 =
 *   Bug fix to the multiuse selector fields
 *   fixed broken link to CSS editor